Nettsu/launchpad-xl/README.md

 ### Launchpad part:
 - The clip launching grid is 8x5 and you can scroll it as usual using the arrow buttons
 - Below the grid there is a dedicated STOP button for each track
-- Further below are two momentary switches used to control Remote Controls 3 and 4 of the selected device on each track.
+- Further below are two momentary switches used to control Remote Controls 3 and 4 of the first device on each track.
 Holding the button sets the Remote Control to 100% while releasing it resets it to 0%.
 Great for quick rythmic effects on each track
 - Instead of scene launching by default the rightmost column controls the 9th tracks' Remote Controls:
   + First 5 buttons work as a fader to control the first Remote Control
   + The other two control Remote Controls 2 and 3.
 Pressing them toggles between 0% and 100%